remy33/MicrophoneLevelLogOn/README.md

 ## Parameters

 -   `-DefaultVolume <0-100>`: Sets the target volume level (0-100%).
 If not specified, uses current volume.
 -   `-Help`: Shows the help message with usage instructions.
 -   `-Verbose`: Shows detailed progress messages.
 -   `-WhatIf`: Shows what changes would be made without actually making them.

 ## How It Works

-The script runs in a continuous loop, checking the microphone volume every 500 milliseconds.
-If it detects that the volume has changed from the specified level, it automatically restores it to the desired value.

 When started, it displays a list of all available input devices, highlighting the current default device.
-The script will continue running until interrupted with Ctrl+C.

 ## Troubleshooting